rueter/myv_New-Testament_1821-1827/README.md

 This is the (Erzya-1821) material also available in the [https://korp.csc.fi/test-pabivus/] parallel corpora of Biblical verses for Uralic languages.

-There is a direct relation to the grammar project Erzya-grammar-Gabelentz-1838-39.
+There is a direct relation to the grammar project Erzya-grammar-Gabelentz-1838-39, which can be viewed [here](https://rueter.github.io/Erzya-grammar-Gabelentz-1838-39/GabelentzHCVonDer-Versuch-einer-mordwinischen-Grammatik-1838-39.html).

 # Cite